aws/sagemaker-mxnet-inference-toolkit/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SageMaker integration tests require your Docker image to be within an `Amazon ECR repository <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_Console_Repositories.html>`__.
+They also require that you have the setup described under "Integration Tests" at https://github.com/aws/sagemaker-python-sdk#running-tests.

 SageMaker integration tests use the following pytest arguments: